simontran9/dev-notes/containers-and-algorithms/algorithms/sorting.md

 **Idea**
 1. Insert all elements of an input array into a heap priority queue
-2. From the last element to the first element in the input array, set at every iteration into the input array the top element of the heap priority queue
+2. Beginning from the last to the first element in `array`, set the array's element to the top element in the heap priority queue

 **Time complexity**
 Worst-case $O(n \log n)$